vertica/VerticaPy/docs/source/examples_business_spam.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_spam_table_describe.html

-**Notice:** spam tends to be longer than a normal message.
+.. note:: Spam tends to be longer than a normal message.
 First, let's create a view with just spam.
 Then, we'll use the :py:func:`~verticapy.machine_learning.vertica.CountVectorizer` to create a dictionary and identify keywords.

 .. code-block:: python